| | | | | | |

 • Don’t just wing it and throw a pack on your back as I did (I borrowed my dad’s pack!)
 After the Camino, a masseuse told me that “a family of knots had taken up residence in my left shoulder.
 Ouch!

 • TIP: If you’re in the states, I highly recommend visiting an REI and meeting with a pack-fit expert.
-In much of the world, the outdoor store Decathlon is a good bet because these are the stores that you will stop in as you are walking across Spain!
 (It doesn’t matter if you bought your pack elsewhere.
-They will still fit you!
+They will still fit you!)
+In much of the world, the outdoor store Decathlon is a good bet.
+Decathalon is all over Spain, so you will likely visit at least one store while walking.

 • Tip: I felt that knot “family” every step of the way during our last two weeks of walking and for months afterward.
 The problem was that my bag rode too low on my back and had very little hip support.
 It’s a great day bag, but I needed more hip support for a 35-day trek.